chrisgilldc/brickmaster/CONFIG.md

 #### Flashing Control

+Times in Seconds!
+loiter_time - Amount of time each item is kept on.
+Default is 1. switch_time - Amount of time between each element.
+During this time, nothing is on.
+Default is 0.

 ### Displays

 Displays attached to the system.
 Main displays list must be defined, but may be empty if none are present.
 Each display